Not cut out for DIY investing? (Or just not ready for it yet?)

 Nutmeg’s Trustpilot profile has a rating of 4.2 from 241,442 reviews.

 Who is Nutmeg Suitable for?

-Nutmeg suits investors and savers ready to commit to their tax-wrapper products but who want a low maintenance option.
+Nutmeg suits investors and savers ready to commit to their tax-wrapper products but who want a low-maintenance option with fully managed portfolios.

 Although the provider’s fees are mostly in line with the low-cost platform standard, the high account minimums rule out anyone hoping to start their account with a bit of extra cash or £50 a month.

 If you’re ready to get serious about saving but you’re more interested in the hands-off robo advisor approach, then Nutmeg should make it onto your list of potential platforms.

 Nutmeg is available to UK residents with the exception of U.S. nationals (even dual citizens).
 The U.S. Internal Revenue Service’s reporting requirements make American citizens (even accidental Americans) persona non-grata.